anika-kum/anika-kum/README.md

 - Hi, I'm Anika Kumar, a current high school senior from the Bay Area passionate about coding and robotics!
 - Check out my repositories below for some personal projects I loved working on :)
 - Here are a few other cool robotics team project I worked on: [RobotBuilder](https://github.com/team1868/TagalongRobotBuilder), [Tagalong Library](https://github.com/team1868/TagalongLib)
+- I also had a lot of fun during my internship at Perseuss.
+The code isn't public but check out this [post](https://www.getperseuss.com/post/pallet-cartonization-api-warehouse-ltl) for more information about my work!